hashgraph/.github/CONTRIBUTING.md

 Before opening a new discussion item or issue, it's helpful to search the project.
 It's likely that another user has already reported the issue you're facing, or it's a known issue that we're already aware of.
-It is also worth asking on or searching on Discord.
+It is also worth asking on Discord.

 ### Discord

 [Discord](https://discord.com) is a popular instant messaging platform designed for creating communities.
-Hedera developers and other community enthusiasts regularly hang out there and are more than happy to answer any questions.
+Hedera developers and other community members regularly hang out there and are more than happy to answer any questions.

 ### GitHub Discussions

 [GitHub discussions](https://docs.github.com/en/discussions) is the primary way to ask questions and receive support.
 Discussions should be preferred as instant messaging applications don't provide an easy way to search past questions to see if it's already been answered.
-Asking in Discussions can help provide a database of frequently asked questions (FAQ) , reducing the support burden and helping newcomers.
+Asking in Discussions can help provide a database of frequently asked questions (FAQ), reducing the support burden and helping newcomers.
 Depending on how the discussion proceeds, these can later turn into a bug or feature request.

 ## Issues